-Foreign insurance companies and brokers with head offices in countries which are members or parties in an international treaty with Vietnam on cross-border services, are allowed to provide insurance services to foreigners and companies in Vietnam that are 49% or more foreign-owned.
+Foreign insurance companies and brokers with head offices in countries which are members or parties in an international treaty with Vietnam on cross-border services, are allowed to provide insurance services to foreigners and companies in Vietnam that are 49% or more foreign-owned2.
 Foreign cross-border insurance service providers must satisfy the following conditions:

-- possess the necessary licenses and approvals required to provide insurance services in Vietnam which have been issued by the insurance regulators where the foreign insurance companies or brokers have their head offices; - spent 10 years or more conducting lawful business prior to providing cross-border insurance services into Vietnam; - have total assets of at least US\$2 billion with respect to foreign insurance companies and US\$100 million with respect to foreign insurance brokers;
+- possess the necessary licenses and approvals required to provide insurance services in Vietnam which have been issued by the insurance regulators where the foreign insurance companies or brokers have their head offices; - spent 10 years or more conducting lawful business prior to providing cross-border insurance services into Vietnam; - have total assets of at least US\$2 billion with respect to foreign insurance companies and US\$100 million with respect to foreign insurance brokers; - have a rating of "BBB+" or higher by Standard & Poor's or Fitch, "B++" by A.M.
+Best, or "Baal" by Moody's in the financial year prior to the application date for cross-border insurance services in Vietnam;